lhr-solar/BPS/Docs/source/Software/Tasks.rst

     7) The WatchDog timer is continually reset to prevent the BPS from going into fault again.

 Priority
-    This task has the second highest priority when the Init task is running.
+    This task has the second highest priority (1) when the Init task is running.
 However, after the init task destroys itself, it has the highest priority.
+It will never be interrupted because we do not require any other monitoring to occur if we already know that a fault condition has occured.

 Shared Resources
     It uses the Fault_Sem4 which is used to block the task from running until something sets it.
-It uses the ``VoltageBuffer_Sem4``, ``TemperatureBuffer_Sem4``, and ``AmperesIO_Sem4`` to log data into the EEPROM.

 Timing Requirements
-    None
+    First thing that occurs is Contactor shuts off.
+So the amount of time for a context switch.

 Yields
-    It will yield only if it tries to collect data with a semaphore already pending.
-This will only be at the start of the task after it turns off the contactor.
+    It will yield when waiting for a fault.
+After that it will never yield.

 Additional Considerations
     Although the BPS goes into fault state when the battery is in danger, it also goes into fault state when there is an issue with the RTOS.
 Since the BPS must always run during the race, care must be taken to minimize the chances of this happening.
+It also goes into a fault state when the hard fault handler is called.

 Amperes Task: Manthan Upadhyaya
 ===============================

 Purpose
-    Monitor the current and call the Fault state task if it is dangerously high.
+    Monitor the total current through the battery pack and call the Fault state task if it is dangerously high.

 Functionality
-    1) First it checks the current and if it is safe, posts the ``SafetyCheck_Sem4``.
+    1) First it checks the current and if it is safe, signals the critical state task.
 This only occurs once.

-    2) If the current is above 75A, it sets the ``Fault_Sem4``.
+    2) If the current is above 75A, it signals the fault state task.

     3) After every updated measurement, it sends the current data to the CAN queue.

 Priority
     This task is the 5th priority, under the VoltTemp task.
+This is due to professional advice the BPS team was given stating and the fact that the VoltTemp task monitors 2 potentially dangerous conditions while this task only monitors 1.

 Shared Resources
     It uses the ``Fault_Sem4``, ``SafetyCheck_Sem4``, ``AmperesData_Mutex``(when collecting data from the